The 100 best matches to see before you die

 Team Hell No & Randy Orton vs. The Shield: SmackDown, June 14, 2013

 The Shield debuted at Survivor Series 2012 and carved a path of destruction that appeared to have no end in sight.
 In this Friday night clash, however, the trio would finally be stopped.
 In the midst of complete disorder with bodies flying everywhere, Kane hurled Seth Rollins off the top rope and into the waiting RKO of The Viper.
-While the WWE Universe was still catching its breath, Daniel Bryan snapped in the "No!"
+While the WWE Universe was still catching its breath, Daniel Bryan snapped in what was then called the "No!"
 Lock and made his black-clad adversary tap out.
 The victory put to rest the idea that Bryan was a "weak link" and proved The Shield could be beaten. — MITCH PASSERO

 Dean Malenko vs. Scotty 2 Hotty – Light Heavyweight Championship Match: Backlash 2000